Urvisha-M/Business_Final_Project/UserStories.md

 Alice searches online for "coffee shop"

 ## Epic (Interest)
-Alice arrives at the homepage and is captivated by the cozy ambiance and captivating coffee-related visuals, including images evoking a love for coffee culture and the art of brewing.
-She discovers a special offer for the "Espresso Blend of the Month," featuring a rich and bold flavor profile, and notices an enticing buy one get one promotion on select pastry items.
+Alice arrives at the homepage and is fascinated by the cozy atmosphere and captivating coffee-related visuals, including images evoking a love for coffee culture and the art of brewing.
+She discovers a special offer and notices an appealing buy one get one promotion on select pastry items.

 ## Epic (Action)
-Alice realizes that to get the coupon for the featured "Espresso Blend of the Month", she needs to take action by clicking on the designated link to sign up.
+Alice realizes that to get the coupon, she needs to take action by clicking on the designated link to sign up.

 ## Epic (Loyalty)
 Alice checks her email after visiting the coffee shop and discovers an interesting loyalty rewards.
-If she brings a friend, they both receive a complimentary order of "Signature Cinnamon Sticks."
-Additionally, by sharing the special offer for the "Espresso Blend of the Month" on social media, Alice unlocks a buy one get one free deal on this featured beverage.
+If she brings a friend, they both receive a complimentary order of any of their favorite sweets.
+Additionally, by sharing the special offer from our store on social media, Alice unlocks a buy one get one free deal on this featured beverage.

 ## Epic (Awareness)
 ### User Story 1